 What Makes a Great Snowboard Bag for Air Travel?

-Once I got a great priced snowboard bag with no brands, the zipper broke in two days then I have to purchase one at the ski resort, very nice and durable just the price was double than what I could get from the online shop.
+Once I got a great priced snowboard bag from a no-name brand.
+The zipper broke in two days, and then I had to purchase one at the ski resort.
+It was nice and durable, but the price was double what I could get from the online shop.

 With Wheels vs. No Wheels

-So this comes to the question about if you want to bring only a snowboard bag for your trips.
-I have both, and depending on my trip I will pick the one that fits my travel.
+This comes down to if you want to bring only a snowboard bag for your trips.
+I have both, and depending on my trip, I will pick the one that fits my travel.

 Snowboard bag with wheels: